Montana to allow transgender people to change birth record

 HELENA, Mont.
-(AP) — After months of defiance, Montana’s health department says it will follow a judge’s ruling and temporarily allow transgender people to change the gender on their birth certificates.
+(AP) — After months of defiance, Montana’s health department said Monday it will follow a judge’s ruling and temporarily allow transgender people to change the gender on their birth certificates.

-In a written order Monday morning, the judge said state health officials had made “calculated violations” of his order earlier this year to temporarily stop enforcing a state law that would prevent transgender people from changing the gender on their birth certificate.

-The health department passed a rule saying no one could change the sex on their birth certificate unless there was a clerical error.
-Under the order, transgender residents can obtain a corrected birth certificate by submitting a sworn affidavit to the health department.

-District Judge Michael Moses said he would promptly consider motions for contempt based on continued violations of his April order, which he clarified in a verbal order at a hearing on Thursday.
-Just hours after that hearing, the Republican-run state said it would defy the order.
+District Court Judge Michael Moses said Monday he would promptly consider motions for contempt based on continued violations of his April order, which he clarified in a verbal order at a hearing on Thursday.
+Just hours after that hearing, the Republican-run state said it would defy the order and keep in place a rule that disallowed any changes to birth certificates unless they were due to a clerical error.

+On Monday afternoon, the Department of Public Health and Human Services issued a statement saying it would comply with the order, despite disagreeing with it.

 The state, Moses wrote, engaged “in needless legal gymnastics to attempt to rationalize their actions and their calculated violations of the order."
 He called the state's interpretation of his earlier order “demonstrably ridiculous.”

-The state Department of Public Health and Human Services and the Attorney General’s Office did not immediately respond to an email Monday seeking comment.
+“The department stands by its actions and analysis concerning the April 2022 preliminary injunction decision, as set forth in its rulemaking that addressed critical regulatory gaps left by the court,” said Jon Ebelt, spokesperson for the health department.
+The agency is considering its next steps in the litigation, the statement said.

-“All that’s left is for the department to comply with the order and if they don’t, the consequences are clear,” said Alex Rate, an attorney for the American Civil Liberties Union of Montana, which is representing the two transgender plaintiffs who want to change the gender marker on their birth certificates.
+“It's unfortunate that it has taken two very clear court orders and many months to comply with the law,” said Alex Rate, an attorney with the ACLU of Montana.
+The ACLU represents the plaintiffs, two transgender people who want to change their birth certificates.

+“But from the perspective of transgender Montanans who are seeking to obtain accurate identity documents, today's announcement is certainly progress," Rate said.

+Ebelt did not respond to an email asking when the state might start processing applications.
+Rate did not know how many people have sought to correct their birth certificate in recent months, but he was aware of people who had contacted the court after the April injunction and up through Monday.

 In April, Moses temporarily blocked a law passed by the Republican-controlled 2021 Legislature that would require transgender residents to undergo a surgical procedure and obtain a court order before being able to change the sex on their birth certificate.
-He said the law, which did not specify what kind of surgery would be required, was unconstitutionally vague.
+He said the law was unconstitutionally vague because it did not specify what kind of surgery would be required.

-Rather than returning to a 2017 rule that allowed transgender residents to file an affidavit with the health department to correct the gender on their birth certificate, the state instead issued a rule saying a person's gender could not be changed at all, unless there was a clerical error.
+Rather than returning to a 2017 rule that allowed transgender residents to file an affidavit with the health department to correct the gender on their birth certificate, the state instead issued a rule saying a person's sex could not be changed, even after having surgery.

 The ACLU of Montana had requested the judicial clarification due to the state's inaction.